Everything You Need to Know About a Dependant’s Pass in Singapore

 Your employer can renew it online up to six months before it expires, so if you notice your pass is expiring soon, don’t forget to notify your employer.
 You won’t lose the remaining time on your Dependant’s Pass if you apply early, the new pass will just start when your current one ends.

-There’s a fee to renew your pass and your family’s Dependant’s Pass, which your employer may pay themselves or require you to do so.
+There’s a $225 fee per pass to renew your pass and your family’s Dependant’s Pass, which your employer may pay themselves or require you to do so.

 Renewals aren’t guaranteed.
 The Ministry of Manpower thoroughly considers your application to ensure you and your family are still eligible for the passes.

-If the renewal is approved, you and your family will receive an In-Principle Approval letter that explains how you can get your new cards.
+If the renewal is approved, you and your family will receive a notification letter stating whether to continue using the same card or how to get a new card.

 What Happens if I Lose My Dependant’s Pass Card?